 Prioritizing Page Experience and Preparing for Google’s Algorithm Update.

 With over 1.7 billion currently active websites on the internet and over half a million new sites created every day, it’s no small miracle that a few key phrases can drop a potential customer right onto your digital doorstep.
-At Lever Interactive, we strive to cut through the clutter and carve out a spot just for you near the top of that all-important first results page.
+At Lever Interactive, we strive to cut through the clutter and carve out a spot just for you near the top of that all-important first results page through search engine optimization.

 However, with so many competitors jockeying for the first spot, nobody can stay on top forever.
 Google’s search algorithms are always in flux, nudging sites up or down with each new update.
 SEO and SEM expertise can lower your bounce rate and entice users into staying on your landing page for a little while longer, but whether or not customers find your website at all can largely depend on which elements Google’s algorithm chooses to emphasize or devalue.